elunna/nerfhack-changelog/README.md

 #### Grease traps
 * New creation debuting in NerfHack
 * Grease traps function similarly to rust traps, but they spray a blast of grease at the player or monster that stepped on it.
-* When you step on a grease trap:
+* When you step on a grease trap, you either slip in a puddle of grease or get sprayed by a grease hose.

+Puddle of grease:
   * If you don't have levitation or flying, you gain fumbling ("You step in a puddle of grease.")
+  * Slipping in grease traps can cause you or monsters to become paralyzed for a few turns and inflicts a small amount of damage.
+  * Mud boots and water walking boots protect from slipping on grease traps.

+Grease hose:
   * If the grease hits your head, you are blinded unless you are wearing a visored helmet.
 Your blindfold/lenses/etc may also become greased and fall off.
   * If the grease hits your arm, your weapon(s) or shield can become greased and fall off.
 You also gain the Glib condition for 10 to 15 turns.
   * If the grease hits your feet, your boots can become greased and fall off.